adzazueta/frontend-challenge-posts/README.md

-# Frontend Developer Challenge: Comments
+# Frontend Developer Challenge: Posts

 Welcome to the challenge for the Frontend Developer position!
 This README contains the challenge details and instructions for completing it.